Terms and Conditions

-3. Applications to the Bursaries are open to (i) all female coaches and (ii) both male and female coaches from BAME communities, who aspire to further their coaching qualifications, skills and experience in grassroots or professional level football.
+3. Applications to the Bursaries are open to (i) all female coaches and (ii) both male and female coaches from BAME communities, who aspire to further their coaching qualifications, skills and experience in grassroots level football.
 All applicants to the Bursaries (‘Applicants’) must also be over 18 years of age and must be a resident of the UK.

 5. The number of Applicants successfully granted a Bursary and the value of the Bursary provided to each successful Applicant shall be decided at The FA’s sole discretion.

 6. To be considered for a Grassroots Bursary Applicants must provide the following:

 (a) A completed online application form (‘Application Form’);

 (b) Evidence that they are currently or have recently been involved in coaching football;